zulip/zulip/templates/zerver/help/troubleshooting-desktop-notifications.md

 # Troubleshooting desktop notifications

-First, make sure you are getting
+First, make sure you have enabled
 [desktop notifications for PMs](/help/pm-mention-alert-notifications) or for the [stream](/help/stream-notifications) you are testing with.